 Team Yoghurt With Flaxseed

 Get in the habit of stirring in a tablespoon of ground flaxseed every time you reach for a yoghurt.
-A tablespoon of ground flaxseed will add almost 3 grams of fiber and approximately 2 grams of healthy plant omega-3s, according to the product label on Premium Gold brand ground golden flaxseed.
+A tablespoon of ground flaxseed will add almost 3 grams of fibre and approximately 2 grams of healthy plant omega-3s, according to the product label on Premium Gold brand ground golden flaxseed.

 Eat Yoghurt at Work

 Buy some yoghurt and keep it in the office refrigerator (don’t forget to put your name on it).
-On those days when you need a morning or afternoon snack, that yoghurt will be ready for you.
-Personally I like to carry it in a mason jar, it looks nice and is also very convenient.
+On those days when you need a morning or afternoon snack that yoghurt will be ready for you.
+Personally, I like to carry it in a mason jar, it looks nice and is also very convenient.

 - 250 g yoghurt with living cultures